What is Arete?

 |Want of Ambition||Right Ambition||Over-ambition|

 Bill & Ted’s Excellent Adventure HD Trailer.
 Does humor belong in the pursuit of excellence?
+Well, if the ends are happiness then the answer is likely yes.
+Comedy is an art.
 One could argue Alex Winter and Keanu Reeves have both lived most excellent lives.

 - “Arete (moral virtue)” Wikipedia.org